ve12sus/youtube-comment/README.md

 Eventually I discovered functional programming and been refactoring it down with that principle.
-* I learned how to keep the entire process in 'the right order' since JS is not multi-threaded, different tricks like callbacks and were learned and used.
+* I learned how to keep the entire process in 'the right order' since JS is not multi-threaded, different tricks like using callback and keeping the script stateless.
-* How a single-page application works using all the newest paradigms and technologies.
+* How a single-page application works because it does not mutate the data.
 * Ajax and it's many different varied interactions with it.
 * How to use an API like YouTube's.